 Dealing With Your Refuse On A Campsite

 The last aspect of waste disposal is dealing with the waste you create.
-You should look at this as a two-pronged: attack-minimise and remove!
+You should look at this as a two-pronged attack -minimise and remove!

 Always opt for reusable and preferably multi-use products over single-use, avoid paper plates and disposable barbecues in favour of lightweight camping crockery and a decent stove or barbecue.
+Investing in good gear you can reuse is the best thing for both your money and the planet.

 Single-use plastics are a hot topic too.
 In general, we try to avoid them, but when we do have bottled drinks for example, we’ll try to reuse the bottle or container or at the very least recycle it.
+Plastic pop bottles make really good rice holders!

 If you have other rubbish such as packaging, it goes without saying that this shouldn’t be left When you leave.
 Bag all of your refuse up and take it home, or recycle it if that is a service your site provides.